mmckelvy/notes/README.md

 ```

-4. Metadata can be anything, but Quicknote will recognize one special metadata category: `tags`:
+**4. Metadata can be anything, but Quicknote will recognize one special metadata category, `tags`:**

 ```
 # 2024-08-10 14:41